openedx-unsupported/devstack/docs/decisions/0005-frontend-package-mounts.rst

 This approach would have been the most compatible with the existing local frontend package strategy, but it would sharply differ from devstack's backend package strategy.

-For refrence, here is a draft implementation of this rejected approach: https://github.com/edx/devstack/pull/795.
+For reference, here is a draft implementation of this rejected approach: https://github.com/edx/devstack/pull/795.